Imperium (Kracht novel): Plot

 Several years later, Max Lützow, a popular German musician suffering from hypochondria who has grown tired of the bourgeois lifestyle in Europe, arrives at Kabakon to join Engelhardt's order.
 His ailments soon cured, Lützow writes to German newspapers and praises cocovorism.
 While garnering ridicule in Germany, Lützow's letters nevertheless entice a group of young, ill-prepared Germans to embark for the Bismarck Archipelago, where they arrive destitute and fall prey to tropical diseases.
 Disgusted by their squalidness, Engelhardt finds them unworthy disciples and agrees to send them back home to unburden the colony.
 After a few years Engelhardt and Lützow fall out with each other, and the latter leaves the island.
 He marries Emma Forsayth but dies tragically and grotesquely immediately after the hasty wedding ceremony.

 Engelhardt, abandoned, undernourished, paranoid and ill with leprosy, eventually becomes a problem for Albert Hahl, the Governor of Rabaul.
 Hahl hires Christian Slütter to shoot Engelhardt.
 When Slütter arrives at Kabakon, Engelhardt has rejected most of his philosophy, developed an abstruse antisemitic conspiracy theory, and now advocates cannibalism as the path to divinity.
 All the native islanders have left the plantation except Makeli, who is missing two fingers.
 Slütter reveals Hahl's request but refrains from killing Engelhardt.

 As the years pass, Engelhardt becomes a minor zoo attraction for curious gawkers, among them Emil Nolde.
 During World War I, Kabakon is seized by Australian soldiers, and Engelhardt vanishes into the rainforest.
 After World War II, American soldiers discover the aged Engelhardt in a cave on the island of Kolombangara.
 He has survived by eating nuts, grass and bugs, and his leprosy has disappeared.
 Engelhardt tells his life story to an eager American reporter, and his biography is turned into a Hollywood film.

 Origin

 The real Engelhardt died in 1919, while Kracht's character lives until after World War II.
 Early in the novel Engelhardt is likened to Adolf Hitler.
 Kracht has stated that his idea behind this was that Engelhardt and Hitler drew ideas from the same period's "overall esoteric panorama."

 Publication

 The German edition was published by Kiepenheuer & Witsch on 16 February 2012.
 Two weeks after the release it had sold 80,000 copies.
 An English translation by Daniel Bowles was published by Farrar, Straus and Giroux in 2015.
-It has also been published in Spanish, Croatian, Korean, Turkish, French, Danish, Hungarian, Slovenian, Estonian, Russian, Swedish, Italian, Ukrainian, Macedonian, Hebrew, Norwegian and Czech, with Portuguese, Mongolian, Serbian, and Bulgarian versions in preparation.
+It has also been published in Spanish, Croatian, Korean, Turkish, French, Danish, Hungarian, Slovenian, Estonian, Russian, Swedish, Italian, Ukrainian, Macedonian, Hebrew, Norwegian, Dutch, Lithuanian, Romanian and Czech, with Portuguese, Mongolian, Serbian, and Bulgarian versions in preparation.